-As more companies look to chatbots and conversational AI to provide anytime, anywhere customer support, it’s important to have a clear understanding of the differences.
-The possible scope of an initiative and the end consumer experience is vastly different.
+More companies are looking to virtual assistants and conversational interfaces to provide anytime, anywhere customer support.
+So, it’s important to have a clear understanding of different technologies.
+That’s because the scope of a conversational agent initiative and the end user experience is vastly different.
 Rules-based chatbots are limited to very basic scenarios.
-AI-powered virtual agents are capable of engaging in much more natural, 1:1 conversations and resolve a wide-variety of customer support issues.
+On the other hand, AI-powered virtual assistants are capable of engaging in natural, 1:1 conversations due to machine learning and conversational experience.

-Rules-based chatbots can automate very specific scenarios, such as looking up an order status or browsing through a product catalog.
-Basic chatbots don’t allow for a person to engage naturally in a conversation, but rather move the conversation forward via bot-prompted keywords or U/X features like Facebook Messenger’s suggested responses.
+Rules-based chatbots can automate customer service in very specific scenarios.
+For example, looking up an order status or browsing through a product catalog.
+Basic chatbot technology moves the conversation forward via bot-prompted keywords or U/X features like Facebook Messenger’s suggested responses.
 (As compared to typing in a question in free-form, using slang and engaging naturally in a conversation).

-The user journeys with rules-based bots are often alinear.
-If a person says something that is not preempted by the bot or tries to correct themselves, the chatbot gets confused.
-It will most likely repeat the same question until it gets a response that it understands.
-For example, a chatbot designed to help people order a pizza will not know how to respond to a customer asking for nutritional facts in between selecting toppings.
+The user experience with rules-based bots are often alinear.
+If a person says something that is not preempted, a chatbot will get confused.
+The virtual assistant will most likely repeat the same question until it understands a response.
+For example, a chatbot designed to help people order a pizza will not know how to respond to a customer asking for nutritional facts as they are selecting toppings.

-Chatbot training is a very manual process.
-Every flow and utterance of a question is programmed.
+Chatbot training is a manual process, and requires programming every flow and utterance of a question.
 A human workforce also identifies and implements ongoing improvements.

-If you’re deploying a rules-based bot, make sure that you select the right very specific use case.
+If you’re deploying a rules-based bot, make sure that you select a very specific use case.
 Fandango, for instance, has a bot that asks people for their zip code and pulls up movies playing locally.
-The Wall Street Journal lets users type in a stock symbol to get live stock quotes.
-These are both very specific and well defined use cases which work well for bots.
+In another example, The Wall Street Journal lets users type in a stock symbol to get live stock quotes.
+These use cases are very specific and well defined, and work well for bots.

-With a chatbot, be upfront with your customers on its capabilities.
+Be upfront with your customers on a chatbot’s capabilities.
 You’ll need to provide an alternative method of getting support for other matters (i.e. I’m the Order Tracking bot.
 To find your order, type in your confirmation number below.
 If you need something else, please call ….).

-Conversational AI: Continuously-improving, Human-like Experience Personalized to the Individual
+Conversational Chatbot AI: Continuously-improving, Human-like Experience Personalized to the Individual

 AI-powered virtual agents provide a more human-like experience, are capable of carrying on natural conversation and continuously improve over time.

-AI Agents use natural language processing and leverage semantics to accurately understand the context of what a person is saying, even if it has not been explicitly trained with the exact phrasing.
-For example, if a person types a long-form message about an issue with a product — “I got the side table delivered yesterday but it looks like it might have been broken while in route.
+AI Agents use natural language processing and leverage semantics to understand the context of what a person is saying.
+For example, a customer types a long-form message about an issue with a product: “I got the side table delivered yesterday but it looks like it might have been broken while in route.
 There’s a crack in the front.
 Can you help me?
-I would like my money back.” — an AI would be able to decipher that a person is looking to return item and receive a refund.
-Conversational AI thinks like a human, not a robot, and is able to maintain a conversational flow.
+I would like my money back.”
+An AI-powered virtual agent would be able to decipher that a person is looking to return an item and receive a refund.
+An AI thinks like a human, not a robot, and is able to maintain a conversational flow.

 AI enables companies to provide hyper-relevant personalized engagement, not generalized support.
-Like humans, AI Agents are able to decide the next best action based on a variety of things including contextual-factors, customer profile, sentiment or business policies.
-It can alter how it responds based on a real-time sentiment analysis.
+Like humans, AI virtual agents are able to decide the next best action based on a variety of things including contextual-factors, customer profile, sentiment or business policies.
+Furthermore, it can alter how it responds based on a real-time sentiment analysis.
 For instance, an AI Agent treats a person who checks the status of their (on-time) flight differently based on how they react.
-A virtual agent would presume that a person who gives a thumbs up versus a person who responds with “Oh no!!” — presuming the traveler is likely to miss their flight.
+A virtual agent would presume that a person who responds with “Oh no!!” that they are likely to miss their flight.

-Conversational chatbot solutions powered by AI also support multi-turn dialogue, or the ability to switch between various user questions within a single conversation.
+Conversational chatbot solutions powered by AI also support multi-turn dialogue.
+This is the ability to switch between various user questions within a single conversation.
 This is what sets apart a human-like AI versus building chatbots.
 An AI-powered virtual agent responds without getting confused if a person pivots the conversation.
 For instance, a person can ask about the price of checking a bag in the midst of checking flight status.
 AI can also understand more short-form and slang than chatbots.

-An AI is trained through a combination of supervised and unsupervised learning.
+AI training is a combination of supervised and unsupervised learning.
 AI can learn from historic data.
-With customer service, this includes email, chat and messaging logs, to identify and group together similar questions and scenarios.
-Training is on auto-pilot: An AI learns how a situation was previously handled and teaches itself to act in the same way.
+With customer service, this includes customer support email, chat and messaging logs, to identify and group together similar questions and scenarios.
+Training is on auto-pilot.
+An AI learns how a situation has been handled and teaches itself to act in the same way.

 AI also uses deep reinforcement learning to improve over-time based on real-life interactions.
-AI is able to determine patterns based on how end users are responding in various circumstances.
-This can be based on things like customer segmentation and contextual factors.
+AI-powered virtual agents are able to determine patterns based on how end users are responding in various circumstances.
+This is based on things like customer segmentation and contextual factors.
 For instance, if meal-delivery customers have issues with changing their subscription day, an AI would learn to proactively offer this information.

 The richness of the technology has Gartner predicting that by 2021, 15% of all customer service interactions will be completely handled by AI1.

-What To Keep In Mind As The Differences Between Chatbots vs. AI
+What To Keep In Mind As The Differences Between Chatbots vs. Conversational Chatbots With AI

-Chatbot and AI adoption is skyrocketing.
+Conversational chatbot and AI adoption is skyrocketing.
 In fact, according to Accenture, 60% of surveyed executives plan to implement conversational bots for after-sales, customer service and social media.
-At first look chatbots and AI might appear very similar.
+At first look chatbot technology and AI-powered conversational interfaces appear very similar.
 When you go below the surface, though, the technology could not be more different.
 The initial training, the ongoing improvement and the end-customer experience are not even close to being in the same league.

-Interested in learning more about chatbots vs. AI?
-We’d love to discuss how our powerful AI platform provides the frustration-free experience your customers expect.
-Don’t use a robotic, limited chatbot that plummets your CSAT.
+Interested in learning more about artificial intelligence and chatbot technology?
+We’d love to discuss how our powerful AI customer service platform provides the frustration-free experience your customers expect.
+Don’t use a robotic, limited chatbot solution that plummets your CSAT.
 Let’s chat.